Binance Market Update (2022-07-25)

 Binance

-The global cryptocurrency market cap now stands at $1.01T, down by -3.89% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.00T, down by -4.48% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include HIVE, NMR, and DEXE, up by 16%, 15%, and 14%, respectively.
+Market outperformers include DEXE, HIVE, and TROY, up by 36%, 14%, and 8%, respectively.

 Top stories of the day: